ISO 14000 family: Development of the ISO 14000 series

 The ISO 14000 family includes most notably the ISO 14001 standard, which represents the core set of standards used by organizations for designing and implementing an effective environmental management system (EMS).
 Other standards in this series include ISO 14004, which gives additional guidelines for a good EMS, and more specialized standards dealing with specific aspects of environmental management.
 The major objective of the ISO 14000 series of norms is to provide "practical tools for companies and organizations of all kinds looking to manage their environmental responsibilities."

 The ISO 14000 series is based on a voluntary approach to environmental regulation.
-The series includes the ISO 14001 standard, which provides guidelines for the establishment or improvement of an EMS.
+The series includes the ISO 14001 standard, which provides requirements for the establishment or improvement of an EMS.
 The standard shares many common traits with its predecessor, ISO 9000, the international standard of quality management, which served as a model for its internal structure, and both can be implemented side by side.
-As with ISO 9000, ISO 14000 acts both as an internal management tool and as a way of demonstrating a company's environmental commitment to its customers and clients.
+As with ISO 9000, ISO 14000 acts both as an internal management tool and as a way of demonstrating a company's environmental commitment to interested parties.